-Determination of sodium by atomic absorption spectrometry 1 Scope 1.1 Field of application This International Standard specifies a method for the determination of dissolved sodium by flame atomic absorption spectrometry (AAS).
-It is intended for the analysis of raw and drinking water.
-The method is applicable to water samples with a mass concentration of sodium in the range from 5 mg/l to 50 mg/l.
-This range can be extended to lower or higher limits if dilution factors are chosen which are different from the factor specified in clause 8.
-1.2 Interferences The ions normally present in raw and drinking waters do not interfere with the determination of sodium by atomic absorption spectrometry.
-2 Normative references The following standards contain provisions which, through reference in this text, constitute provisions of this part of ISO 9964.
+Determination of sodium and potassium by flame emission spectrometry Mentisa 1 Scope 1.1 Field of application This International Standard specifies a method for the determination of dissolved sodium and potassium by flame emission spectrometry (FES).
+It is intended for the analysis of raw and drinking waters.
+The method is applicable to water samples with a mass concentration of sodium and potassium of up to 10 mg/l.
+For samples containing higher concentrations of sodium and potassium, a smaller test portion is taken for analysis.
+The lower limits of determination are less than 0,1 mg/l for both sodium and potassium.
+1.2 Interferences The ions normally present in raw and drinking waters do not interfere with the flame emission spectrometric method for sodium and potassium if an ionization suppressant is present.
+Normative references 2 The following standards contain provisions which, through reference in this text, constitute provisions of this part of ISO 9964.
 At the time of publication, the editions indicated were valid.
 All standards are subject to revision, and parties to agreements based on this part of ISO 9964 are encouraged to investigate the possibility of applying the most recent editions of the standards indicated below.
 Members of IEC and ISO maintain registers of currently valid International Standards.
-ISO 5667-1:1980, Water quality - Sampling - Part 1: Guidance on the design of sampling programmes.
-ISO 5667-2:1991, Water quality - Sampling - Part 2: Guidance on sampling techniques.
-Principle Addition of caesium chloride solution to the sample as at ionization suppressant.
-Aspiration of the sample directly into the air/acetylene flame of an atomic absorption spectrometer.
-Measurement of the absorbance at a wavelength of 589,0 nm.
-4 Reagents During the analysis, use only reagents of recognized analytical grade and only deionized water or water of equivalent purity.
-4.1 Hydrochloric acid, $c(HCI) \approx 11$ mol/l, $\rho = 1,18$ g/ml.
-4.2 Nitric acid, $c(\text{HNO}3) \approx 16 \text{ mol/l}$ , $\rho = 1.41 \text{ g/ml}$ .
-4.3 Caesium chloride, (CsCl), solution.
+ISO 5667-1:1980, Water guality - Sampling -Part 1: Guidance on the design of sampling programmes.
+ISO 5667-2:1991, Water quality - Sampling -Part 2: Guidance on sampling techniques. З Principle Aspiration of the sample into a gas flame of sufficient the mal energy to cause any sodium and potassium present to emit its characteristic radiation.
+Measure-ment of the intensity at a wavelength of 589,0 nm for sodiumand 766,5 nm for potassium.
+When using the air/acetylene flame, the addition of caesium chicking solution as an ionization buffer is necessary.
+Reagents 4 During the analysis, use only reagents of recognized analytical grade and only deionized water or water of equivalent purity.
+4.1 Hydrochloric acid, $c(HCI) \approx 11 \text{ mol/l}$ , $\rho = 1,18 \text{ g/ml}.$ 4.2 Nitric acid, $c(HNO_3) \approx 16 \text{ mol/l}, \rho = 1,41 \text{ g/ml}.$ 4.3 Caesium chloride, (CsCl), solution.

 Dissolve 25 g of caesium chloride in a solution of 50 ml of hydrochloric acid (4.1) and 450 ml of water, and dilute to 1 litre with water in a one-mark volumetric flask.
-One litre of this solution contains approximately 20 g of Cs.